watson-intu/self-docs/workshops-devcon/Workshop5–RunningIntuOnARaspberryPi/lab-docs/workshop_5.md

 3. You should see a window open on your monitor.
 Sometimes it might so happen that your power strip might not work correctly.
 If your Pi does not start, plug it directly into a wall socket.
 Click on the **Wifi networks** icon ![wifi](./wifi.png?raw=true) at the top of the window, select your network (at DevCon, it will be **ROBOT_PED1**), and enter your password (**panda$123** for ROBOT_PED1).

+4. Ensure ssh is enabled on your Raspberry Pi.
+	1.	    sudo raspi-config
+	2. Advanced Options -> SSH -> Enable
-4. Get the IP address of your Raspberry Pi.
+5. Get the IP address of your Raspberry Pi.
 	1. Click on the black **Terminal** icon on the top left toolbar.
 	2. Type in `ifconfig` and hit Enter.
 	3. Look for the **wlan0** section.
 The **inet addr** gives you the IP address of your Raspberry Pi (e.g. 10.0.1.2).

-5.	**Important:** Ensure that your laptop is on the **same** network as your Raspberry Pi from this point onwards.
+6.	**Important:** Ensure that your laptop is on the **same** network as your Raspberry Pi from this point onwards.

 	**For Mac users:**
 	1. Open a new Terminal window, and connect to the Raspberry Pi using: `ssh pi@{pi's_IP_address}` (e.g. ssh pi@10.0.1.2)